January 21, 2016.

-That is why I find it natural to work with the 5DS R as with a digital back as well.
+That is why I find it natural to work with the 5DSR as with a digital back as well.
 That means a solid tripod and tripod head, well tightened, set up with leg spikes or rubber feets.
-Shooting in the live view mode, where the shutter opening is the most silent and with the least vibration.
+Photographing in the Live View mode, where the shutter opening is the most silent and with the least vibration.
 Exposure with a self-timer or the RC-6 remote control.
-Using monofocal lenses.
+Using prime lenses.
 Clean optics.
 High-quality filters.
-I am used to this way of working so it is no wonder I have been successful at creating perfectly sharp and detailed photographs from the very beginning of shooting in 50 Mpix resolution.
+I am used to this way of working so it is no wonder, I have been successful at creating perfectly sharp and detailed photographs from the very beginning of photographing in 50 Mpx resolution.
 Please don't take this as bragging, it is just a statement, that the work in medium format quality requires a certain approach.
-Of course, with faster shutter speeds or with an efficient optical stabilizer it is definitely possible to shoot hand-held in some situations, but using the tripod is always safe and also allows slower and smoother work, which is what I like.
+Of course, with faster shutter speeds or with an efficient optical stabilizer it is definitely possible to photograph hand-held in some situations, but using the tripod is always safe and also allows slower and smoother work, which is what I like.

 CAMERA CONTROLS – BUTTONS AND DIALS.

 What I find clumsy is the inability to adjust the duration of the top-plate LCD illumination.
-Even though I mainly use the big display on the back, the top-plate one comes often handy and the mere six seconds of the preset are too short.
+Even though I mainly use the rear monitor, the top-plate one comes often handy and the mere six seconds of the preset are too short.
 A similar problem is an even more cumbersome fixed duration of exposure metering – about four seconds with no way to change it.
-However, if you want to adjust the exposure using the back dial after having a look at the shot, you must first half-press the shutter release button, which will start the metering and only after that you can make the adjustment.
-This will also needlessly start and stop the stabilizer mechanism if you have it on at the moment.
-Nikon allows adjustments of both the LCD illumination and metering duration, and for Canon it would certainly be possible to add these features as well.
-The only solution is to work in the M mode, which I therefore use more and more often, not only because of these limiting timers but also to eliminate measurement errors that appear when a color composition changes in a shot with constant lighting.
+However, if you want to adjust the exposure using the back dial after having a look at the image, you must first half-press the shutter release button, which will start the metering and only after that you can make the adjustment.
+This will also needlessly start and stop the optical stabilizer mechanism, if you have it on at the moment.
+Nikon allows adjustments of both the LCD illumination and metering duration and for Canon it would certainly be possible to add these features as well.
+The only solution is to work in the M mode, which I therefore use more and more often, not only because of these limiting timers, but also to eliminate measurement errors that appear when a color composition changes in a image with constant lighting.
 An example: You use continuous lighting in a studio, in Av mode.
-Most of the shot is filled with a dark object.
+Most of the image is filled with a dark object.
 When you replace it with a light object, the camera will shorten the exposure, even if the lighting is still the same.
 This is a known phenomena, but perhaps it may help someone.

 Non-illuminated and illuminated display.